wp-plugins/wptouch/readme.txt

 == Changelog ==

 = Version 1.9.15 =
+* Fixed bug where footer message input would not clear in admin
 * Fixed viewport meta tag issue, fixes browser crashes on some devices
 * Fixed viewport switch issue, where regular theme was zoomed too far out/in on switch